 Transfer the balance to a low interest rate credit card.
 A few interest-free months may be all you need to pay off your balance.
 With excellent credit, you may qualify for a good balance transfer interest rate.
 Don’t limit your search to balance transfer credit cards.
 Some of the best balance transfer rates are on reward credit cards.
 And if you don’t have enough available credit to transfer an entire balance to a single credit card, moving just some of it will lighten the load.

 Tackle smaller debts first.
 Getting rid of high interest rate debt first may not be the best strategy for you.
 Paying off some smaller balances would free up money to put toward your larger, high interest rate debts.
 Make a list of your debts to figure out which can be paid now and which must wait.
-As you get rid of small credit card balances, don’t forget to put that same monthly payment toward another credit card debt.
+As you get rid of small credit card balances, don’t forget to put that same monthly payment toward another credit card balance.

 Cut expenses.
 Disconnect your cable.
 Cut back on eating out.
 Reduce your cigarette smoking.
 Cut back on coffee and sodas.
 Decrease your cell phone plan.
 Squeezing more money out of your budget gives you more to put toward your credit card debt.
 If you turn off cable television, you could have an extra $60 to put toward your credit card debt.
 Eat out one less time a month, and that’s an extra $30.
 Combined, that’s almost an extra $100 on your monthly credit card payment.